 How long does it take?

-We will endeavour to determine waste applications within 13 weeks, unless a Planning Performance Agreement is in place which may set a different timescale for determination.
+We will try to make decisions on waste applications within 13 weeks or 16 weeks for EIA development.
+If a Planning Performance Agreement is in place this timescale might change.

 How much does it cost?